 If you have not been following us in our travels, Jonathan and I settled in Montenegro and sold our sailboat, s/v Empress.
 After a few months of living in Herceg Novi, I got my residence permit and started my own company.
-We then bought an old stone house, and we’re renovating it to our dream house!
-Here’s a guide on how to get a Residency Visa in Montenegro!
+We then bought an old stone house, and we’re renovating it into our dream house!
+Here’s a guide on how to get a Long Term Visa and Residency Permit in Montenegro

 Type of Visas or Residency in Montenegro